chirpley/docs/docs/source/asbrand.rst

 Retweet       URL of tweet to be shared.
 Comment       - URL of tweet to be commented on.

-              - content of comment(fix content,change in own-words,write based on instructions).
+              - content of comment (fix content,change in own-words,write based on instructions).
-Tweet         - Content of tweet(fix content,change in own-words,write based on instructions)
+Tweet         - Content of tweet (fix content,change in own-words,write based on instructions)

               - Media if service is of this type.
 Quote         - URL of tweet to be shared.

-              - content of quote(fix content,change in own-words,write based on instructions).
+              - content of quote (fix content,change in own-words,write based on instructions).
               - Media if service is of this type.
 ============  ==========

-When you're setting the content for comments, tweets or quotes you can choose between 3 options.
+When you are setting the content for comments, tweets or quotes you can choose between 3 options.

-- Influencer cannot change text. (message should be sent as is)
+- Influencer cannot change text.
+(Message should be sent as is)

 - Influencer is required to put the text in their own words.

 - Influencer writes own content based on text/announcement from brand.

-With the first option the brand writes the content and the influencer has to accept the deal as is.
+With the first option the brand writes the content, and the influencer has to accept the deal as is.
-With the second option, the brand writes the content but the influencer has to rewrite it in their own words and with the final option the brand only gives instructions to the influencer on where to write about, this can be an article, product, event etc.
+With the second option, the brand writes the content, but the influencer must rewrite it in their own words and with the final option the brand only gives instructions to the influencer on where to write about, this can be an article, product, event etc.

 With the second and third option the brand will be able to review the content written by the influencer.
 As soon as both parties agree and accept the content the deal is final.

 The service-budget will be divided over the different options used in the form.
-Say you have set 25% of the cards with the first content-option and 75% with the the second, the budget get divided between these accordingly.
+Say you have set 25% of the cards with the first content-option and 75% with the the second, the budget gets divided between these accordingly.

 Invite Influencers
 ------------

-Once you've set all cards for a particular service you'll be able to invite all influencers matching this service.
+Once you have set all cards for a particular service, you'll be able to invite all influencers matching this service.
 By clicking on the "Send Invite" button in the right-menu, all matching influencers will be invited to perform the selected service.

-Because influencers are limited to a fixed number of deals per campaign, we recommend you to first set the content of all services and combine the invites of different services (example: like, comment & retweet) This way the influencer can make a clear choice on which service they want to perform.
+Because influencers are limited to a fixed number of deals per campaign, we recommend you to first set the content of all services and combine the invites of different services (example: like, comment & retweet) This way the influencer can make a perfect choice on which service they want to perform.

 .. thumbnail:: _static/images/deals-invite.png